 While neither of these taxes is particularly "popular" with various constituencies, unless and until the Commonwealth enacts replacement revenue sources for local governments, the two above-referenced taxes must stay in place as options for local governments.
 It is irresponsible to further add to the real property tax burden on constituents by eliminating more diverse revenue sources for local governments.
 A loophole in the BPOL is growing by virtue of the buying up of doctors' practices by untaxed (not-for-profit) hospitals.
 Not only do local governments forego real property taxes on these hospitals and their expansions, but now, the impact on BPOL is becoming yet one more burden to be offset by residential real property taxes.
-Augusta County would stand to lose the following revenue if the following taxes were eliminated:
+Augusta County would stand to lose the following revenue if the following taxes were eliminated, constituting an 11-cent increase to the real estate tax rate: